holidayextras/plugin-jsonapi/README.md

 ## Contributing

-Code is linted by ".jshintrc" and checked against the coding style guide "shortbreaks.jscs.json".
+Code is linted by '.jshintrc' and checked against the coding style guide 'shortbreaks.jscs.json'.
 We also use Mocha to test our code, to run all of this use ` $ grunt test `.

 ## License
 Copyright (c) 2015 Shortbreaks